 Chuck Hudson

-Based in New York City, stage director Chuck Hudson has directed opera productions at major international companies, including Cape Town Opera (South Africa), Cincinnati Opera, Florida Grand Opera, Minnesota Opera, Sacramento Opera, Austin Lyric Opera, Hawaii Opera Theatre, Opera Cleveland, Seattle Opera, San Francisco Opera Center, Wolf Trap Opera, and Opera Santa Barbara, among others.
-He has directed award winning theater productions in New York and regionally, including The Pearl Theatre, The Chester Theater, Cape May Stage, The Children’s Theatre Festival of Houston, New City Theatre, and Chicago’s Fox Valley Shakespeare Festival.
-Chuck’s work as a director was mentioned in the January 2011 edition of American Theatre magazine.
+The Barber of Seville (2025) is Chuck’s fifth production at Minnesota Opera, and he has directed productions at major international companies including Cape Town Opera, Cincinnati, Florida Grand, Atlanta, Pittsburgh, Austin Lyric, Hawaii Opera Theatre, Boston Baroque, Seattle Opera, Wolf Trap, Santa Barbara, and San Francisco Opera Center among others.
+He has directed award winning theatre productions in New York and regionally, including The Pearl Theatre, The Chester Theater, Cape May Stage, The Children’s Theatre Festival of Houston, New City Theatre, and Chicago’s Fox Valley Shakespeare Festival.
+Chuck’s work as a director was mentioned in the January 2011 Edition of American Theatre Magazine and the October 2018 Edition of Classical Singer Magazine.

 Image of: Chuck Hudson